Battle of Parker's Cross Roads: Battle

 Dunham and Forrest's march routes brought them into contact at Parker's Crossroads on December 31, 1862.
 Skirmishing began about 9 am, with Forrest taking an initial position along a wooded ridge northwest of Dunham at the intersection.
 Confederate artillery gained an early advantage.
 Dunham pulled his brigade back a half-mile and redeployed, facing north.
 His Federals repelled frontal feints until attacked on both flanks and rear by Forrest's mounted and dismounted troops.

 During a lull, Forrest sent Dunham a demand for an unconditional surrender.
 Dunham refused and was preparing for Forrest's next attack, when Fuller's Union brigade arrived from the north and surprised the Confederates with an attack on their rear; Confederate security detachments had failed to warn of Fuller's approach.
 "Charge 'em both ways," ordered Forrest.
 The Confederates briefly reversed front, repelled Fuller, then rushed past Dunham's demoralized force and withdrew south to Lexington, Tennessee.

 Aftermath

 After the fight, Forrest was able to cross the Tennessee River.
-Both sides claimed this battle as a victory, but the Confederate forces withdrew and suffered greater casualties.
+Both sides claimed this battle as a victory.
+The Confederate forces withdrew and suffered greater casualties, but Forrest was able to achieve his strategic aim of a safe retreat.